 - Tokenization of assets, items from the real world (real estate, securities, art, cars ...)

 - Time, time, time ...
-Yes ...
-A lot of time.
-It is necessary to completely change the way of thinking about the world that surrounds us.
-We will finally start to see everything in digital or virtual categories.
+Yes ... a lot of time.
+It is necessary to completely change the way we think about the world around us.
+We'll start to see everything in digital or virtual terms.